ory/docs/docs/ecosystem/styleguide/styleguide.md

   grammatically and syntactically correct.
 This is to ensure that no document with wrong heading is going live without an audit, thus preventing dead links and redirection issues when corrected.
 - Use the context provided by parent section headings.
-That is, don't repeat the parent heading's text in each subsection's heading.
+That's, don't repeat the parent heading's text in each subsection's heading.
 - Use articles and prepositions in headings where it would make sense in regular text.
 - Leave exactly one blank line before and after a heading.
-- Do not use links in headings.
+- Don't use links in headings.
 - Search engines prioritize words used in headings and subheadings.
 Make your subheading titles clear, descriptive, and complete to help users find the right example, as shown in the section on [heading titles](#heading-titles).